 The actual reading of a battery's health is in its CCA (Cold Cranking Amps) or Ohms.

 These two readings will contrast each other.
 CCAs measures the ability of a battery to start an engine.
 When sulfation occurs the build up of sulfate crystals will increase the resistance (Ohm) in the battery which in turn reduces the CCA.

-In most cases, the voltage reading remains the same whenever the battery is charged.
+Voltage readings indicate the state of charge for a battery, so in most cases, the voltage reading will remain high whenever the battery is fully charged.
+After all, you want to know a battery's capacity to crank an engine, not its state of charge.
 So voltage is not always a true indication of the battery's condition.